pilvikala/bitrise-goof/README.md

 # bitrise-goof

+**WARNING: This project has a number of security issues by design**

-This is an example project with a vulnerable dependency that can be tested with the [Snyk step](https://github.com/pilvikala/bitrise-step-snyk) on Bitrise.
+This is an example project with a vulnerable dependency and security issues in code that can be tested with the [Snyk step](https://github.com/pilvikala/bitrise-step-snyk) on Bitrise.